-The following letter was written by 18 year-old Jonathan S. Ebling (1844-1925), the son of Jacob Ebling (1821-1860) and Maria Stamm (1813-1883) of Berks county, Pennsylvania.
-Jonathan wrote the letter to his sister Mary E. Ebling (1845-1870) not long after his enlistment in Co.
+The following letters were written by 18 year-old Jonathan S. Ebling (1844-1925), the son of Jacob G. Ebling (1821-1860) and Maria Stamm (1813-1883) of Berks county, Pennsylvania.
+Jonathan wrote the first letter to his sister Mary E. Ebling (1845-1870) not long after his enlistment in Co.
 G, 151st Pennsylvania Infantry.
 This regiment was raised in the fall of 1862 and mustered for nine months’ Federal service on 4 November 1862 at Harrisburg.

 The regiment did not experience their first engagement with the enemy until the Chancellorsville Campaign while they were attached to Reynold’s 1st Corps.
 The corps duty during the campaign was to create a diversion near Fredericksburg while the rest of Hooker’s army made a flank move on the rebels.
 But when rebel batteries opened on the 1st Corps from across the Rappahannock river, some men of the untested 151st to break ranks and run for cover.
 The 1st Corps later guarded the river crossing at United States Ford while Union troops were withdrawn.